Nblh (NBLH) One Day Trading Volume Reaches $13,873.64

-Nblh (NBLH) traded flat against the dollar during the one day period ending at 15:00 PM E.T. on August 13th.
-During the last seven days, Nblh has traded flat against the dollar.
-One Nblh token can now be purchased for $0.0000 or 0.00000000 BTC on exchanges.
-Nblh has a total market capitalization of $1,439.66 and approximately $13,873.64 worth of Nblh was traded on exchanges in the last 24 hours.
+Nblh (NBLH) traded flat against the U.S. dollar during the one day period ending at 23:00 PM Eastern on August 16th.
+One Nblh token can currently be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Nblh has a market cap of $1,439.66 and $13,873.64 worth of Nblh was traded on exchanges in the last 24 hours.
+In the last seven days, Nblh has traded flat against the U.S. dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.